How Long Do Restraining Orders Last?

 Before the hearing begins, it is recommended that the defendant submits a response before attending the court date.
 This statement should be carefully composed.
 Meanwhile, if you have received a restraining order, seek a trustworthy attorney to help you navigate the court system.
 At the hearing, the defendant will admit to the allegations if they are true.
 The defendant can also agree to the claims without admitting guilt.
 Lastly, both parties will hear the judge’s ruling.
 The defendant should hope the order is pardoned or overturned.

-If you have received a temporary restraining order, you should not miss your court date.
-The judge can still issue a permanent restraining order without hearing your side of the story.
+You should not miss your court date if you have received a temporary restraining order.
+The judge can still issue a permanent restraining order without hearing your story.

 How long does a restraining order last?

-If the court does not deny the restraining order, a typical order lasts anywhere from three to five years.
+If the court does not deny the restraining order, it typically lasts three to five years.
 The exact duration will be indicated in the order.
 If the defendant violates the order, it can be extended.
-This is a serious crime and there are many punishments that can result from breaking your order.
+This is a serious crime; many punishments can result from breaking your order.

 Can you lift a restraining order from your record?

-Yes, but only under special circumstances.
-In order to have this order lifted from your record, the defendant must file a Motion to Lift the Restraining Order or a Motion to Modify Conditions of Pretrial Release.
+Yes, but only under exceptional circumstances.
+To have this order lifted from your record, the defendant must file a Motion to Lift the Restraining Order or a Motion to Modify the Conditions of Pretrial Release.
 Filing this will identify and involve both parties.
 The victim should only agree to dissolve the restraining order if they do not feel harm or danger.
 If the victim agrees to have it lifted, it will be removed from the defendant’s record.

 If you are a victim of abuse and want to file a restraining order, please do not hesitate.
 If you need legal assistance with a restraining order, contact De Castroverde Law Group to ensure the best possible outcome for your case.